C-PONS-DEV/cours-ecommerce/README.md

     - In a terminal: cd Desktop && git clone https://github.com/C-PONS-DEV/cours-ecommerce

-    - Modify databases information in the .env file
+    - Modify databases and the keys public, secret of stripe information in the .env file

     - Run symfony " symfony serve " in a terminal